This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 - A score of 66% or above must be earned to pass.

-- Certifications are valid for 3 years.
+- Certifications are valid for two years.

 - After registration, you get one year to schedule the exam.